 3. Lifted the carpets + underlay

 5. Removed all coving + skirting

-7. Lined the chimney ready for a wood burner
+7. Lined the chimney and installed a wood burner

-9. Moved and replaced light fittings, switches and pug sockets
+9. Moved and replaced light fittings, switches and plug sockets

-10. Then boarded over the ceiling, replastering and painting the walls.
+10. Boarded over the ceiling, plastered and painted the walls.

-Then, the day we installed new flooring and skirting boards was the day the room began to take shape.
-Putting our furniture back in to the room, then fitting a wood burning stove, made it start to feel like a home again.
+The day we installed new flooring and skirting boards was the day the room began to take shape.
+Putting our furniture back in to the room, then finally lighting that wood burning stove made it start to feel like a home again.

 1. Laid a new brick hearth – tiles sourced from a local Brighton company

 2. Fitted a new fire surround – £30 bargain on eBay